MattiaPugliatti/corto/README.md

 # corto v.0.1
 The Celestial Object Rendering TOol (CORTO) is a bundle of codes that can be used to generate synthetic images-label pairs of celestial bodies.

 At the current stage, the tool is made available as a beta version (v.0.1) with some toy-problem scenarios for rendering image-label pairs of Eros, Itokawa, Bennu, Didymos, and The Moon.
 The scenarios are set with the possibility to generate both image and label pairs.
+In the current version, corto uses Blender 4.0 and Python 3.0

 # Setup
 The toy-problems shall be downloaded from the following link: